mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Testing on other datasets

 To conduct further performance evaluation on \acp{ISA} not present in ISAdetect, we use the CpuRec dataset (described in \autoref{cpurec}) as well as BuildCross, the dataset we developed ourselves (described in \autoref{developing-a-custom-dataset}).
-These evaluation strategies follow a train-test format, where we train the models on allotted data from a training dataset, and run inference and test model performance on a testing dataset.
+These evaluation strategies follow a train-test format, where we train the models on designated data from a training dataset, and run inference and test model performance on a testing dataset.
 Evaluating on additional datasets ensures comprehensive validation of model performance on a more diverse set of \acp{ISA} and our choice of evaluation strategies are based on a couple of factors:

 - Model requirements on the amount of data needed to train
 - The quality of the datasets, in terms of labelling and size